NTIA/sigmf-ns-scos/README.md

 The following objects are used within the `scos` SigMF name space in the Control and Data planes.

-### 3.1 Schedule Entry Object
+### 3.1 ScheduleEntry Object
-The Schedule Entry object requires the following name/value pairs:
+The ScheduleEntry object requires the following name/value pairs:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|